Office of Student Conduct

 Read the Statement of Student Rights and Responsibilities, or Student Code of Conduct

 Under the Student Code of Conduct, any member of the University community or interested person may file a complaint of a possible violation of the University's behavioral expectations.
-Read more about how to file a complaint, what to do if a complaint is filed against you, sanctions, and under what circumstances parents are notified.
+Read more about how to file a complaint, what to do if a complaint is filed against you, possible sanctions, and under what circumstances parents are notified.

 Review the Student Handbook for more information on regulations governing student life and conduct.